dhop90/homebridge-http-esp8266-battery/README.md

 ## Description

 This [homebridge](https://github.com/homebridge/homebridge) plugin exposes a web-based battery status to Apple's [HomeKit](http://www.apple.com/ios/home/).
-Using simple HTTP requests, the plugin displays the battery status of [iPCamera - High-End NetworkCam (iOS App)](https://apps.apple.com/us/app/ipcamera-high-end-networkcam/id570912928).
+Using simple HTTP requests, the plugin displays the filespace useage of and ESP8266 as a battery.

-I need some automation when the battery is at certain percentage, I want to switch on the iPhone charger.
-Too bad we can't do automation with BatteryService, but we can with TemperaturService.
-That is why I displayed the battery level in degress.

-I modified the codes I found [here](https://github.com/phenotypic/homebridge-http-thermometer).
-Thanks phenotypic.
+I needed to monitory the file space usage of an ESP8266 that I'm using as a garage door opener.
+The system takes images when the door opens or closes and I want to monitor the file space usage

+I modified the code from the iPCameraBattery accesory from Homebridge Http Ipcamera Battery

+homebridge-http-ipcamera-battery v1.0.0 (2022-01-24)

 ## Installation